(045) 894 538

 A housing adaptation grant is available where changes need to be made to a home to make it suitable for a person with a physical, sensory or intellectual disability.

 The grant can help you to make changes and adaptations to your home, for example, making it wheelchair-accessible, extending it to create more space, adding a ground-floor bathroom or toilet or a stair-lift.
-In some cases, the provision of heating can be included, but only under certain conditions.
+The grant is also available to create a sensory space in the home.

 The Housing Adaptation Grant for People with a Disability can be paid to people in: